gregsingson/personal-portfolio/README.md

 # Personal Portfolio

-This is a personal portfolio project built with Spring Boot, showcasing web development skills.
-The application follows the Model-View-Controller (MVC) architecture and is structured to allow for easy expansion and maintenance.
+This is a personal portfolio project built with Spring Boot
 ## Project Structure

 The project is organized as follows: